mantidproject/mantid/docs/source/api/python/mantid/geometry/ComponentInfo.rst

 ---------
 Indexing
 ---------
-The ``ComponentInfo`` object is accessed by an index going from 0 to the number of components N.
+The ``ComponentInfo`` object is accessed by an index going from 0 to N-1 where N is the number of components.
 The component index for a detector is EQUAL to the detector index.
 In other words, a detector with a detector index of 5 when working with a ``DetectorInfo`` object and will have a component index of 5 when working with a ``ComponentInfo`` object.

-Another way to think about this is that the first 0 - n components referenced in ``ComponentInfo`` are detectors, where n is the total number of detectors.
+Another way to think about this is that the first 0 to n-1 components referenced in ``ComponentInfo`` are detectors, where n is the total number of detectors.

 -------
 Usage